-Configuration Testing is a type of software testing, where we test whether the software works with the possible minimal configuration of hardwares and performs with its normal efficiency.
+Configuration Testing is a type of software testing, where we test whether the software works with the possible minimal configuration of hardware and performs with its normal efficiency.

 Configuration testing is done to measure whether the software is able to perform in extreme situations also.
-For example, the software may be installed on a system with less hardware compatibility, or slow internet connection or absence of required addressable memory.
+For example, the software may be installed on a system with less hardware compatibility, or slow internet connection, or the absence of required addressable memory.

-Now, in such cases, the objective of the testing is that the software is expected to run in its normal efficiency even when resources are not meeting all the requirements for the software.
+Now, in such cases, the objective of the testing is that the software is expected to run at its normal efficiency even when resources are not meeting all the requirements for the software.

 Below diagram will make our idea clear: